nplan-io/ml_paper_club/README.md

 ## Next meetup's paper ##

-[12/09/2019] Carlos: Papernot, N., McDaniel, P., Wu, X., Jha, S., & Swami, A. (2016, May).
+[12/09/2019] Carlos presents: Papernot, N., McDaniel, P., Wu, X., Jha, S., & Swami, A. (2016, May).
 Distillation as a defense to adversarial perturbations against deep neural networks.
 In 2016 IEEE Symposium on Security and Privacy (SP) (pp. 582-597).
 IEEE.

 ## Papers up for grabs ##